European Union leaders agree on top officials who will be the face of world's largest trading bloc

 Both von der Leyen and Kallas should now be approved by European lawmakers.
 Costa’s nomination only needed the leaders’ approval, and he will start in his new role in fall.

-After the three centrist political families in the European Parliament struck a deal earlier this week, the top jobs package was widely expected to be approved at the two-day summit starting Thursday in Brussels.
+After the three centrist political families in the European Parliament struck a deal earlier this week, the top jobs package was widely expected to be approved without controversy at the summit in Brussels.

-But far-right politicians, emboldened by their strong showing in EU parliament elections earlier this month, slammed it as a stitch-up in the run-up to the meeting.
+But far-right politicians, emboldened by their strong showing in EU parliament elections earlier this month, slammed it as a stitch-up.

-Italian Prime Minister Giorgia Meloni made clear her displeasure at being excluded from preparatory talks with a small group of leaders who divvied up the top jobs.
-Her nationalist European Conservatives and Reformists group emerged as the third force in the European Parliament elections this month.
+Italian Prime M inister Giorgia Meloni made clear her displeasure at being excluded from preparatory talks with a small group of leaders who divvied up the top jobs.
+Her nationalist European Conservatives and Reformists group emerged as the third force in the EU parliament elections earlier this month.

 “European voters were cheated,” he said on Facebook Thursday evening.
 “We do not support this shameful agreement!”
 His objections were moot: the package only needed a two-thirds majority to pass.